 In sport, aggression is a characteristic that can have many negative as well as positive effects on performance.
 Aggression is defined as “any form of behaviour directed toward the goal of harming of injuring another lived being who is motivated to avoid such treatment” (Baron & Richardson, 1994).
 Most people view aggression as a negative psychological characteristic, however some sport psychologists agree that aggression can improve performance (Widmeyer & Birch, 1984).
 This is called an assertive behaviour (Bredemeier, 1994), where a player will play within the rules of the sport at a very high intensity, but will have no intention to harm an opponent.
 In sport, aggression has been defined into two categories: hostile aggression and instrumental aggression (Silva, 1983).
 Hostile aggression is when the main aim is to cause harm or injury to your opponent.
-Instrumental aggression is when the main aim is to be non-aggressive but to win the ball.
+Instrumental aggression is when the main aim is achieve a goal by using aggression.
+For example a rugby player using aggression to tackle his opponent to win the ball.
+The player is not using his aggression to hurt the opponent but rather to win the ball back.
 Coulomb and Pfister (1998) conducted a study looking at aggression in high-level sport.
 They found that experienced athletes used more instrumental aggression in which they used to their advantage and that hostile aggression was less frequently used.
 Experienced athletes used self-control to help them with their aggression.

 On the other hand the general aggression model (Anderson & Bushman, 2002) argues that situational and personal factors play a role in causing a person to behave aggressively.
 Therefore, a player’s personality will play a large role in determining whether they are aggressive or not in certain situations.
 This model also takes into account socially learnt cues and therefore if a player has been taught not to be aggressive in certain situation then he will not use aggression.

 It can be seen that aggression comes from a variety of sources and it is important to understand where these sources stem from.
-Therefore sport stressors allow us to understand what causes an athlete to become frustrated which can lead to aggression and a decline in performance.
+Sport stressors allow us to understand what causes an athlete to become frustrated which can lead to aggression and a decline in performance.